Nasirkhan294/admin-dashboard/README.md

 <a name="readme-top"></a>

 <div align="center">
-  <h1>📖 Admin Dasboard</h>
+  <h1>📖 Admin Dashboard</h>
 </div>

- A simple Admin dasboard project that showcases different features of a dashboard. 📚
+ A simple Admin dashboard project that showcases different features of a dashboard. 📚

 ## 🛠 Built With <a name="built-with"></a>